keerthanvenkata/portfolio/docs/architecture-and-performance.md

 - Current: Static hosting on Vercel for the frontend only.
 - Future: Enable FastAPI backend for dynamic serving; the frontend already supports switching `VITE_API_BASE` via env if needed.
+- Theme strategy: Dark mode is the render baseline.
+Bright/professional mode will be a CSS + token layer loaded on demand via toggle/query param (no separate deploy).

 ## Modal vs Detail Pages